 Micah sat at the table frightened.
 “No,” he answered.

 “You’re on your own, Micah.
-Ain’t nobody backing you up around
+Ain’t nobody backing you up around here.”
+He laughed.

 "How did you find me?"

 "As a matter of fact a long, mean-speakin' cuss with a funny rifle rode the whole way down to Dillsville just to tip me off where I could find you."

 At Ansel’s description, Micah suddenly realized it was me that told him.
 He couldn’t hardly believe it.
 "To think of him going to all that trouble for me," Micah mumbled in disbelief.